Congratulations on your baby – girl, you need a postpartum sitz bath!

 ♥ Use just enough water to submerge your lady bits.
 (Remember… you don’t want water going up.)
-Either warm OR cold, but I found warm was nicer.
+Either warm OR cold, but I found warm (quite warm) was nicer.

 ♥ Epsom salts and lavender essential oil.
 There are heaps of suggestions out there for things that you should be adding to your sitz bath, but I like to error on the side of caution when we are talking about open wounds (which I did have, and which you likely also have).

 Midwives Collective of Toronto claims Epsom salts will reduce swelling, discourage infection and encourage healing.
 They are also helpful for hemorrhoids.
-I bought it in bulk like this, to make it affordable.
+I bought it in bulk like this, to make it super affordable.

 I chose to use lavender essential oil as well, after all my googling.
 The Green Parent, in their article Healing the perineum after birth, mentions that lavender oil is “antibacterial, anti-fungal and anti-inflammatory”, and aids in relaxation, sleep and skin regeneration.
-I would not use just any essential oil, only one that you trust to be pure essential oil.
+I would not use just any essential oil, only a good quality one that you trust to be a pure essential oil.
 I used this one, and it was amazing.

 ♥ No one will judge you (or know) if you pee in the tub before you get out.
 Yep, that IS super gross.
 But if under the water is the only way that you can pee without crying, then do it.
 Just rinse with clean water before you get out of the tub.
 (This didn’t work for me, so I didn’t bother.
 It hurt just as bad under the water as out of it.
-In which case, try standing in the tub and letting the pee fall STRAIGHT down, rather than running over your body at all.)
+In which case, try standing (or kneeling, if you’re shaky) in the tub and letting the pee fall STRAIGHT down, rather than running over your body at all.)

 ♥ Repeat 2 – 3 times per day.

 Not hard, and you will love it.
 I loved it anyhow – and I needed it.
 (You need it too – and if you’re needing someone to commiserate with you about this whole miserable experience… well… I pooped myself postpartum.
 Read about that here.)